patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 	log x^y = y log x

-And if we remind ourselves that both
+And if we remind ourselves that the power that generates a square root is 0.5, and `exp` is the inverse of `log`

 	sqrt(x)	== x^(1/2), log(exp(x)) == x

 It all drops into place.
+Two very good examples of working through this identity are available at [SO_maths_sqrt].
 Note that I did eliminate ```pow(x, 0.5)``` as a possible solution as that felt a bit  _too much_ like cheating to me.

 Search Algorithms